nathanmacinnes/pretendr/README.md

 The `returned` property is stored for every function call.

 ###Recursion
-Mockery recursively mocks your objects.
+pretendr recursively mocks your objects.
 So if your object contains more objects, they too will be mocked.
 If it contains an array, a new array will be created and it's elements will all be mocked.
 Primitive values are copied from your object to the mock object, and you can change these at will.